-Apparently, 71% of Americans and 61% of Britons believe speaking more than one language makes a person seem more attractive.
+- 71% of Americans and 61% of Britons believe being multilingual makes a person more attractive

-And moving from the bedroom to boardroom, about one in four Americans and Britons think that being monolingual has held them back professionally.
+- Around a quarter of Americans and Britons think being monolingual has held them back professionally

-So it's probably no surprise that one in eight confessed to having exaggerated their language skills on a resume.
+- One in eight admits to exaggerating their language skills on a resume

 Romantic language is most romantic